 Most importantly, not all HOAs are the same.
 Eliminating homes from your list because the community has an HOA could mean missing out on your dream home - don't be afraid of an HOA, ask to review the restrictions so you understand the rules before you decide!

-According to the 2018 Homeowner Satisfaction Survey conducted by the Community Associations Institute 85% of residents rate their overall community association experience as positive (63%) or neutral (22%).
+According to the 2020 Homeowner Satisfaction Survey conducted by the Community Associations Institute 89% of residents rate their overall community association experience as very good or good or neutral.

 HOA Benefits